wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAccountLevelAPIs.md

 > **Note**: When using an API key, it completely replaces OAuth authentication.

+> **Important**: API Keys are currently available to selected beta users only.
+You will not be able to access any APIs documented in this section with a standard Auth header.

 ## Terminology:
 - **Account**: Wix account, including access to associated Wix sites.
   - **Team Account**: Resellers and other platforms can create a team account to manage a large number of their customers’ sites, and share access with customers.